-The Youth Bureau is responsible for the overall coordination of department regarding children and youth, efforts includina delinquency, family with services needs, abuse, neglect and missing persons.
-The Youth Officer screens all reports dealing with police children. makes/reviews all contact with departmental court referrals of juveniles (persons less than sixteen years age), makes/reviews decisions to divert juveniles from the juvenile justice system.
+The Youth Bureau is responsible for the overall coordination of department efforts regarding children and youth, including delinguency, family with services needs, abuse, neglect and missing persons.
+The Youth Officer screens all reports dealing with police with children. makes/reviews all contact departmental court referrals of juveniles (persons less than sixteen vears of age), decisions to divert juveniles from the juvenile justice makes/reviews system.
+The SRO, (School Resource Officer), is assigned to work directly in the high school and works directly with teachers and students.
+The Court Liaison Officer assists with arrest reports, prisoner transportation, Arrest Warrant and Search Warrant preparation.